-This IIPP requires the full support and commitment by Company's executives, employees, and representatives.
-Company's Safety Program Director is responsible for ensuring that all safety and health policies and procedures are clearly communicated and understood by all employees.
+The Production Safety Program's successful implementation requires the full support and commitment by Company's executives, employees, and representatives.
+Company's designated Safety Program Director for this production and/or workplace is responsible for ensuring that all safety and health policies and procedures are clearly communicated and understood by all employees.
 Company's Safety Program Director and designee(s) are expected to enforce the rules fairly and uniformly.
 This approach provides the framework to minimize the potential for workplace accidents and to meet or exceed applicable compliance requirements.

-The IIPP requires the participation from every employee at all levels of the organization.
+The Production Safety Program requires the participation of every employee at all levels of the organization.
 It is equally the duty of each employee to accept and follow established Company regulations and procedures.